GetTerminus/terminus-ui/terminus-ui/table/src/table.component.md

 this.myDataSource = new TsTableDataSource(INITIAL_DATA);
 ```

-An interface for your table item can be passed to `TsTableDataSource` for stricter typing:
+An interface for your table data can be passed to `TsTableDataSource` for stricter typing:

 ```typescript
 export interface MyTableItem {